-Market coupling is handled by the NEMOs.
-They take the network capacities they receive from the TSO and deliver them to the market coupling algorithm Euphemia that maximize the socio-economic benefits of the market, while respecting the network constraints of the TSOs (being NTC or FB), which results in traded volumes and prices.
+Market coupling is handled by the NEMOs utilising the market coupling algorithm Euphemia.
+NEMOs submit the network capacities they receive from the TSOs to Euphemia.
+The algorithm maximizes the socio-economic benefits of the market, while respecting the network constraints of the TSOs.